 Its compact size doesn’t mean it’s inferior.
 It provides great tracking for running, cycling, gym workouts and doesn’t compromise in these areas when benchmarked to other fitness trackers.

-The Jawbone companion smartphone app is a joy to use and on par with the likes of the fitbit app.
-It’s presented well- not only does it show you useful data, it also provides handy tips on how to improve your health and lifestyle based on your activity patterns.
+The Jawbone companion smartphone app is a joy to use and on par with the likes of the Fitbit app.
+It’s presented well- not only does it show you useful data, but it also provides handy tips on how to improve your health and lifestyle based on your activity patterns.
 It can sync with 3rd party apps (like the Apple health app) and incorporate the additional info into your overall stats.
 It’s a clever app and compliments the Jawbone’s ethos of simplicity and usefulness.

 The advanced automatic sleep tracking means that the Up3 provides market-leading analysis of your nap time.
 This is made possible by the tracker’s ability to monitor your bpm (beats per minute), respiration rate and body temperature.
 This combination of analysis allows it to give you your REM, Light Sleep and Deep Sleep stats.